Mileage, Travel & Entertainment Policy

 All travel expenses chargeable to Daemen University must be documented in order to be recorded appropriately in our financial system for audit purposes and to meet IRS rules.
 It is with this in mind that the business office has designed these travel procedures.

-The current mileage reimbursement rate for Daemen University is 50 cents per mile (approved May 2016).
+The current mileage reimbursement rate for Daemen University is 50 cents per mile.
 The rate is reviewed annually during the budget development process.
 Mileage reimbursement is computed by using: